Skip to content

 Referencing Parameters

-DAG-level env: values can reference params: values using ${param_name}.
-Parameters are resolved before environment variables, so param values are available during env evaluation:
+DAG-level env: values can reference params: values using ${params.name}:

 yaml